kisaragi-hiu/minaduki/README.md

 I'll probably change the name to minimize confusion.

-## Credit
+## Credits

-The vast majority of the work comes from Org-roam, © Jethro Kuan and contributors & distributed under GPLv3.
+The vast majority of the work comes from [Org-roam](https://github.com/org-roam/org-roam), © Jethro Kuan and contributors & distributed under GPLv3.

 I'll eventually merge the functionalities of md-roam and org-roam-bibtex (v1) into this repository as well.